 - Replying to emails from you

-- Supplying you with emails that you have opted into (you may unsubscribe or opt-out at any time by disabling your subscription from your profile page, or by following the unsubscribe link in the footer of a newsletter e-mail or by sending us an e-mail to email@example.com
+- As a customer having agreed to our Privacy Notice, we will keep you informed of offers and promotions by email, direct mail or possibly telephone.
+You may unsubscribe or opt-out at any time by disabling your subscription from your profile page, or by following the unsubscribe link in the footer of a newsletter e-mail or by sending us an e-mail to email@example.com

 - Market research